thomasgpadilla/sourcecaster/README.md

 # ⚡ The Sourcecaster ⚡

-## A resource for Historians working with digital primary sources
+## Resource for Historians working with digital primary sources

 ### What it is